Carson Kelly Player Props: Diamondbacks vs. Reds

 Reds Pitching Rankings

-- The Reds have the 26th-ranked team ERA among all MLB pitching staffs (4.76).
+- The Reds have a 4.75 team ERA that ranks 26th among all MLB pitching staffs.

-- The Reds surrender the fifth-most home runs in baseball (130 total, 1.3 per game).
+- The Reds give up the fifth-most home runs in baseball (134 total, 1.3 per game).

-- In his most recent time out on Sunday against the Milwaukee Brewers, the righty tossed four innings, giving up one earned run while surrendering three hits.
+- In his most recent time out on Tuesday, the righty threw 2 2/3 innings against the San Francisco Giants, giving up four earned runs while surrendering four hits.

-- The 31-year-old has put up an ERA of 3.72, with 8.6 strikeouts per nine innings, in 11 games this season.
-Opponents have a .241 batting average against him.
+- In 16 games this season, the 29-year-old has a 7.22 ERA and 7.6 strikeouts per nine innings, while giving up a batting average of .313 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.